Characters of Shakespear's Plays: Themes

 Story development and "the business of the plot" are scrutinised in several chapters.
 "Shakespear excelled in the openings of his plays: that of Macbeth is the most striking of any."
-Commenting on the "developement of the catastrophe" in Cymbeline, he takes occasion to note that the contention of Dr. Johnson that "Shakespear was generally inattentive to the winding-up of his plots", is so far from being true that in King Lear, Romeo and Juliet, Macbeth, Othello, and Hamlet, among "other plays of less moment [...] the last act is crowded with decisive events brought about by natural and striking means."
+Commenting on the " of the catastrophe" in Cymbeline, he takes occasion to note that the contention of Dr. Johnson that "Shakespear was generally inattentive to the winding-up of his plots", is so far from being true that in King Lear, Romeo and Juliet, Macbeth, Othello, and Hamlet, among "other plays of less moment [...] the last act is crowded with decisive events brought about by natural and striking means."
 Hazlitt will frequently offer a brief sketch of the story and stop to note particular excellences of Shakespeare's technique.
 He thus finds the "whole of the trial scene" in The Merchant of Venice to be "a master-piece of dramatic skill."

 Occasionally Hazlitt also discusses the plays from yet other perspectives.
 Shakespeare's reliance on earlier source material comes into consideration in "Coriolanus" and "All's Well that Ends Well" in particular.
 Repeatedly, Hazlitt focuses on scenes as they were staged.
 In the words of Arthur Eastman, he "reads the plays like a director, quick to detect cues as to motion, gesture, costume."
 Remarking on Hazlitt's "theatrical sense", Eastman says that "it's not simply the physical that Hazlitt has in mind—it's the whole interrelationship of one person with another, one mind with other minds—presences both physical and psychological upon a stage."

 In line with Schlegel, more than with any previous English-language critic (except Coleridge, who also followed Schlegel), Hazlitt found "unity" in Shakespeare's plays not in their observing the traditional classical unities of time, place, and action, but in their unity of theme.
 His most complete elaboration of this idea is in his chapter on Antony and Cleopatra:

 The jealous attention which has been paid to the unities both of time and place has taken away the principle of perspective in the drama, and all the interest which objects derive from distance, from contrast, from privation, from change of fortune, from long-cherished passion; and contrasts our view of life from a strange and romantic dream, long, obscure, and infinite, into a smartly contested, three hours' inaugural disputation on its merits by the different candidates for theatrical applause.